 “we suggest that a diet rich in anti-inflammatory promoting nutrients and food will contribute to the alleviation of fatigue and in turn improve quality of life for pwMS”.

 About the study

 The authors quite rightly point out the age-old issues in qualitative lifestyle research, namely that of “reverse causality”.
 This concept refers to the fact that results observed may in fact be the cause rather than an effect.
 For example, increased fatigue levels may lead to poorer diet quality rather than the other way round.
 This is feasible of course, as being more fatigued might make a person more likely to choose to put a ready-meal in the microwave rather than cooking something from scratch using fresh ingredients.
 We also know that people with deteriorating health are less likely to engage or persist with healthy lifestyle behaviours, which makes it all the more important that healthy changes are made as soon as possible.
-To that end, OMS would like to show you how to eat healthily when you need something quick and easy through our regular content.
+To that end, Overcoming MS would like to show you how to eat healthily when you need something quick and easy through our regular content.

 It should be pointed out that Prof. Swank’s original study, as well as later work from the NEU, clearly demonstrates the benefits of diet and lifestyle changes at any stage in the course of the condition, but the sooner the better.

 Whilst the basic science and results of many other studies make it likely that these results are indeed accurate, the best way to address the ever-present reverse causality issue is to perform more well-conducted, prospective trials, as we saw in the Ausimmune study.

 mentioned earlier.
 Thankfully, the interest in the role of lifestyle in MS is rapidly gathering pace, with ever more researchers around the world now engaging in this crucial area.

 But until we have the “definitive proof” that some require for the role of diet in MS, my question to you would be “why wait?!”.